 Published on June 19, 2012

 The Plantation 20th Anniversary Rum is a blending of the company’s oldest Bajan Rum reserves.
 These selected rums were first aged in the Caribbean (in ex-bourbon casks).
 Then they are transported to France to be blended by Plantation Rum’s Cellar Master at Château de Bonbonnet.
 The blended rum is matured a second time in small French oak casks for another 12 to 18 months.
 This “double aging” gives rise to a startling increase in both the body of the rum and its complexity, and is the signature of Cognac Ferrand’s Plantation Rum portfolio.

 In the Bottle 5/5

-The Plantation XO 20th Anniversary arrives in the suave decanter style bottle shown to the left.
-The synthetic cork closure is solid, and even after the rum had sat on my shelf for 6 months it showed no signs of drying out or degradation.
-I also like the protective box which adds not only ambiance and class to the presentation, but also protects my rum from any deleterious effects of light.
+The Plantation XO 20th Anniversary arrives in the suave masculine decanter style bottle shown to the left.
+Although it is not shown, I also like the protective box which adds not only ambiance and class to the presentation, but also protects my rum from any deleterious effects of light.